Movatterモバイル変換

 A depiction of a futuristic Paris street scene, where flying crafts soar above crowds.

-Social science fiction orsociological science fiction[1][2] is asubgenre ofscience fiction, usually (but not necessarily)soft science fiction, concerned less with technology orspace opera and more with speculation about society.
-In other words, it "absorbs and discusses anthropology" and speculates about human behavior and interactions.[3]
+Social science fiction orsociological science fiction[1] is asubgenre ofscience fiction, usually (but not necessarily)soft science fiction, concerned less with technology orspace opera and more with speculation about society.
+Speculation about human behavior and interactions through ananthropological lens is also a key feature of many works.

-Exploration of fictional societies is a significant aspect of science fiction, allowing it to perform predictive (The Time Machine, 1895;The Final Circle of Paradise, 1965) and precautionary (Brave New World, 1932;Nineteen Eighty-Four, 1949;Childhood's End,Fahrenheit 451, 1953) functions, to criticize the contemporary world (Gulliver's Travels, 1726; theworks of Alexander Gromov, 1995–present) and to present solutions (Walden Two,Freedom™), to portray alternative societies (World of the Noon) and to examine the implications of ethical principles, as for example in theworks ofSergei Lukyanenko.[3]
+Exploration of fictional societies is a significant aspect of social science fiction, allowing it to make predictions (The Time Machine, 1895;The Final Circle of Paradise, 1965), offer precautionary warnings (Brave New World, 1932;Nineteen Eighty-Four, 1949;Childhood's End,Fahrenheit 451, 1953), to criticize the contemporary world (Gulliver's Travels, 1726; theworks of Alexander Gromov, 1995–present), to present solutions to social ills (Walden Two,Freedom™), to portray alternative societies (World of the Noon), to shareutopias (William Morris'sNews from Nowhere), and to examine the implications ofethical principles, as for example in theworks ofSergei Lukyanenko.[2]
 More contemporary examples includeThe Lobster (2015), directed by Greek filmmakerYorgos Lanthimos, andThe Platform (2019).

 In English

-The modern era of social science fiction began with the 1960s,[citation needed] when authors such asHarlan Ellison,Brian Aldiss,William Gibson andFrank Herbert wrote novels and stories that reflected real-world political developments and ecological issues, but also experimented in creating hypothetical societies of the future or of parallel populated planets.
+Thenew wave of social science fiction began with the 1960s, when authors such asHarlan Ellison,Brian Aldiss,William Gibson andFrank Herbert wrote novels and stories that reflected real-world political developments andecological issues, but also experimented in creating hypothetical societies of the future or of parallel populated planets.
 Ellison's main theme was the protest against increasing militarism.Kurt Vonnegut wroteSlaughterhouse-Five (1969), which used the science-fiction storytelling device oftime-travel to explore anti-war, moral, and sociological themes.Frederik Pohl'sGateway series (1977–2004) combined social science fiction withhard science fiction.
 Modern exponents of social science fiction in theCampbellian/Heinlein tradition includeL.
-Neil Smith who wrote bothThe Probability Broach (1981) andPallas, which dealt withalternative "sideways in time" futures and what a libertarian society would look like.
-He sharesRobert A. Heinlein's conceptionindividualism andlibertarianism, in the tradition ofAyn Rand.[6]
+Neil Smith who wrote bothThe Probability Broach (1981) andPallas, which dealt withalternative "sideways in time" futures and what alibertarian society would look like.
+He sharesRobert A. Heinlein's conceptionindividualism andlibertarianism, in the tradition ofAyn Rand.[7]

 Kim Stanley Robinson explored different models of the future in hisThree Californias Trilogy (1984, 1988, 1990).